Clinical-Genomics-Linkoping/gms-artic/README.md

 <!-- TODO: Change sed command so that it works even when rerunning it. -->

+Notes:
+1. this command requires sudo privileges.
+2. same schemes path must be used when running the pipeline.
-Note 2: the final '/' is mandatory in the path.
+3. the final '/' is mandatory in the path.

 ### Create `artic-ncov2019-illumina` conda environment